josmar-crwdstffng/angular/packages/misc/angular-in-memory-web-api/README.md

 It is not supposed to emulate every possible real world web API and is not intended for production use.
 >
 >Most importantly, it is ***always experimental***.
-We will make breaking changes and we won't feel bad about it because this is a development tool, not a production product.
+We will make breaking changes and we will not feel bad about it because this is a development tool, not a production product.
 We do try to tell you about such changes in the `CHANGELOG.md` and we fix bugs as fast as we can.